slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Anything I cannot transform into something marvelous, I let go."
 -- Anais Nin [1903]*

+> *"A wealth of information creates a poverty of attention."
+-- Herbert Simon[1916]*

 > *"When everything is a priority nothing is a priority.
 Attempting to maximize competing variables is a recipe for disaster.
 Picking one variable, and relentlessly focusing on it, which is an effective strategy, diverges from the norm.
 It’s hard to compete with businesses who have correctly identified the right variables to maximize or minimize."
 -- Charlie Munger [1924]*